 Duties & Responsibilities of a Construction Project Manager

 Simply put, construction managers are the people responsible for the project to run according to plan.
-The main mission for a construction manager is to ensure the completion of the project based on the agreed budget and time.
+The main mission of a construction manager is to ensure the completion of the project based on the agreed budget and time.
 In addition, they must ensure that all projects comply with building regulations.

 A construction manager has many responsibilities during the construction project implementation, which can be divided into the following categories: